mattermost/mattermost-handbook/operations/workplace/people/total-rewards.md

 ## Total Rewards Strategy

+Our goal is to have a total rewards strategy that enables us to achieve the following:

-1. Attract our ideal candidate
-    a.
-Best cultural fit and the best fit for the role.
+1. Attract our ideal candidates (best cultural fit and the best fit for the role).
-2. Align with local market compensation
-    a.
-Similar compensation to comparably sized organizations in each local market.
+2. Align with local market compensation by paying similar compensation to comparably sized organizations in each local market.
-3. Support growth and retention
-    a.
-Longer term view of reward and recognition.
+3. Support growth and retention by adopting a longer term view of reward and recognition.

+## Total Rewards Principles

+At Mattermost, decisions on compensation are guided by these three principles:

+1. Data driven (pay decisions based on external and internal benchmarks).
+2. Consistency (pay decisions guided by defined compensation frameworks to drive pay equity).
+3. Clarity (decisions that clearly align with our total rewards strategy).

+To learn more about how the total rewards guiding principles drive equitable and consistent compensation decisions, as well as how we approach compensation, please refer to the resources listed below:

-Video: Our approach to compensation: [Video Link](https://mattermost.zoom.us/rec/share/5pATCWceLN1Z_LQuOwtWkscRFybXD8EF-SUFp9rqTgwd3OmljOpqsfEULxiBX0zW.tNwvtB2SP15OlkEU?startTime=1655086943000); Passcode: c^N@0i#&
+- Video: Our approach to compensation: [Video Link](https://mattermost.zoom.us/rec/share/5pATCWceLN1Z_LQuOwtWkscRFybXD8EF-SUFp9rqTgwd3OmljOpqsfEULxiBX0zW.tNwvtB2SP15OlkEU?startTime=1655086943000); Passcode: c^N@0i#&

-Slides: Our approach to compensation: [Link](https://docs.google.com/presentation/d/1sktnALj-FUffGE2HgywADwpSvWJRiEYqMrMHLAZihiE/edit?usp=sharing)
+- Slides: Our approach to compensation: [Link](https://docs.google.com/presentation/d/1sktnALj-FUffGE2HgywADwpSvWJRiEYqMrMHLAZihiE/edit?usp=sharing)

 Key takeaways from the video: